-The safety and well-being of our athletes, coaches, volunteers and families remain our highest priority as we approach the 2021 Spring Season.
-New Paltz Youth Lacrosse will be following the guidelines provided by the state and local government and US Lacrosse.
+The safety and well-being of our athletes, coaches, volunteers and families remain our highest priority as we approach the 2022 Spring Season.
+New Paltz Youth Lacrosse will be following guidelines provided the state and local government and US Lacrosse.

 New Paltz Youth Lacrosse will rely heavily on our families to follow the guidelines and protocols to help ensure we are lowering COVID-19 risk as much as possible while also allowing our athletes to train.

-Below is a summary of the guidelines we ask families and players to follow for the Spring 2021 season.
+Below is a summary of the guidelines we ask families and players to follow for the Fall 2021 and Spring 2022 season.

 Daily Health Screening at Home

-- Symptoms: If your child has any indications of a possible illness, it must be reported to the coach, and the player cannot attend the session.
-Please check your child before they arrive at the field, and report any of these symptoms:
+- Symptoms: If your child has any indications of a possible illness, the player cannot attend the session.
+Please check your child, before they arrive at the field, for any of these symptoms:

-- Temperature 100.4 degrees Fahrenheit or higher when taken by mouth
+- Fever (temperature 100.4 degrees Fahrenheit or higher when taken by mouth) or chills

-- New uncontrolled cough that causes difficulty breathing (for students with chronic allergic / asthmatic cough, a change in their cough from baseline)
+- Cough or difficulty breathing (for students with chronic allergic / asthmatic cough, a change in their cough from baseline)

 - Close Contact/Physical Exposure

 - If your child has had close contact or physical exposure to COVID-19 (close contact within 6 feet for at least 15 minutes with a person with confirmed COVID-19) within the past 14 days AND if your child is not fully vaccinated, they cannot attend the training session.
 Per CDC guidelines, vaccinated persons do not need to quarantine unless they are having symptoms.

 Any participant having any signs or symptoms of COVID-19 will be sent home and instructed to contact their health care provider.
 Participants will not be allowed to return to training until they are able to present negative covid test results or are cleared by a healthcare provider.
-A doctor's note must be provided to return to training.

 Social Distancing and Equipment

-Parents should RSVP for their players to all sessions in advance, using the SportsSignup Play app.
+Parents should RSVP for their players to all sessions in advance.

 Organizational Safety Policies and Precautions